PostHog/posthog.com/contents/blog/product-market-fit-game.md

 Many people spend months or years attempting to validate their idea in advance, and make no progress as a result.
 You will always get more clarity by doing something rather than hypothesizing forever.

 Many people spend months or years attempting to validate their idea in advance, and make no progress as a result.
-You will always get more clarity by building something and getting it into users' hands, so don't spend ages at this level.
+You will always get more clarity by building something and getting it into users' hands
+, so don't spend ages at this level.

 ### Level 2 - Validate the problem really exists by talking to users